chanulee/jetson-orin-nano-super-setup/README.md

 ./install.sh
 ```

 This was tested on JetPack 7.2.
-If you have to set up your Jetpack, check the official setup guide by [NVIDIA](https://docs.nvidia.com/jetson/orin-nano-devkit/user-guide/latest/quick_start.html#overview)
+If you have to set up your Jetpack, check the official setup guide by [NVIDIA](https://docs.nvidia.com/jetson/orin-nano-devkit/user-guide/latest/quick_start.html#overview) and this guide from [this video](https://www.youtube.com/watch?v=BaRdpSXU6EM)

 ### What the installer does:
 1.  **Configures 8GB Swap Space**: Crucial for Orin's 8GB unified memory to prevent out-of-memory crashes.